 SCOR implements dedicated processes and tools to identify, assess and monitor its risk exposures on a regular basis.
-In addition, SCOR implements dedicated risk management mechanisms across the three business unit in order to evaluate the appropriateness and effectiveness of controls and propose risk-management and mitigation measures.
+In addition, SCOR implements dedicated risk management mechanisms across the three business units in order to evaluate the appropriateness and effectiveness of controls and propose risk-management and mitigation measures.

-In addition, and in accordance with its risk-based audit plan and through its periodic assignment, Group Internal Audit (GIA) provides independent and objective assessments on the adequacy, effectiveness and efficiency of the ICS.
-Any findings and risks lead to recommendations and management remediation actions which are followed up by GIA.
+In addition, and in accordance with its risk-based audit plan and through periodic assignment, Group Internal Audit (GIA) provides independent and objective assessments on the adequacy, effectiveness, and efficiency of the ICS for the scopes audited.
+Any findings lead to recommendations and management remediation actions which are followed up by GIA.